Winners and losers from the third Republican debate

 Later, she was also fluent and poised on inflation, social security reform and, particularly, abortion.

-Her nuanced position on abortion is also looking electorally perceptive in the wake of GOP losses in off-year elections on Tuesday.
-Those defeats were driven in part by voter resistance to hardline anti-abortion positions.
+Her nuanced position on abortion is also looking electorally perceptive in the wake of GOP losses in Tuesday’s off-year elections.
+Those defeats were driven in part by voter resistance to hard-line anti-abortion positions.

 The attacks themselves underlined that the former South Carolina governor, rising in the polls, is the Trump-alternative most feared by the rest of the field.